petergithub/notes/01Technology/http/https/httpsNotes.md

 ### openssl Options

+`openssl version -d | awk '{print $2}'` to get the local system stores its preconfig-ured CA certificates

 openssl req certificate request generating utility -nodes if a private key is created it will not be encrypted -newkey creates a new certificate request and a new private key